postrational/blog/source/_posts/2014-01-18-performance-testing-django-applications-with-the-grinder.markdown

 ))
 ```

 We can also simulate AJAX requests by sending appropriate headers, namely `X-Requested-With` and `X-CSRFToken`.
-The anti-CSRF token value is read from cookie and written the latter header.
+The anti-CSRF token value is read from cookie and written in the latter header.

 ```python
 ajax_request = create_request(Test(1600, 'Send an AJAX request requiring login'), [